7Dheeraj7/OSS-IITDH/README.md

    - If creating a new one, be sure to **safely store your recovery phrase**.

 3. **Connect Ganache Account**
-   - Launch **Ganache** and copy one of the account **private keys**.
+   - Launch **Ganache** and copy the first acoounts' **private key**.
    - In MetaMask, go to your profile icon → **"Add account or Hardware Wallet"**.
-   - Paste the private key from Ganache and click **Private Key/Import Account**.
+   - Click **Private Key/Import Account** and Paste the private key from Ganache.
-   - (You can do it later) Import multiple accounts from the ganache in the same manner(will be useful when testing the DAPP).
+   - Import multiple accounts different from the one before from ganache in the same manner(will be useful when testing the DAPP).
-   - You should now see the Ganache account in MetaMask.
+   - You should now see the Ganache accounts in MetaMask.

 4. **Add Ganache Local Blockchain Network**
    - In MetaMask, go to **Networks(at left-top,Ethereum mainnet will be as default) → Add a network manually**.